UCL/tus-rec-challenge/index2025.md

 |  Sep.
 01, 2025                 | Winners Announcement                               |
 |  Sep.
 23, 2025                 | TUS-REC2025 Challenge Events at MICCAI 2025     |

 The Challenge will take place on Sep.
-23, 2025 during the [ASMUS Workshop](TBA).
+23, 2025 during the <a href="TBA" target="_blank">ASMUS Workshop</a>.
 (Details for location, presentation, and event format: TBC.)

 ## The Task